noiralba/studiospot/README.md

 This allows individual studios to be accessed through URLs such as `/studios/1` or `/studios/2`.

-The studio detail page reads the `id` parameter from the URL using `useParams`, fetches the selected studio through `/api/studios/:id`, and renders the existing `StudioDetail`component.
+The studio detail page reads the `id` parameter from the URL using `useParams`, fetches the selected studio through `/api/studios/:id`, and renders the existing `StudioDetail` component.

 ## Data and API

-Project data will be stored in `db.json` and exposed through json-server as a REST API.
-The application will communicate with the API using:
+Project data is stored in `db.json` and exposed through json-server as a REST API.
+The application communicates with the API using:

 - GET
 - POST
 - PATCH

- API communication will be handled through a reusable generic TypeScript API module.
+API communication is handled through a reusable generic TypeScript API module.

 ### DELETE